MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Utility/Send-MailMessage.md

 ```

 ### -Cc

-Specifies the e-mail addresses to which a carbon copy (CC) of the e-mail message is sent.
+Specifies the email addresses to which a carbon copy (CC) of the email message is sent.
+Enter names
-Enter names (optional) and the e-mail address, such as "Name \<someone@example.com\>".
+(optional) and the email address, such as `Name <someone@fabrikam.com>`.

 ```yaml
 Type: String[]